07fi123/Web-Project-1/README.md

 ## About the Project

-[Project Name] is a Go project that uses Fiber for building APIs and Air for auto-reloading.
+This is a Go project that uses Fiber for building APIs and Air for auto-reloading.
+It's function is to serve static files for static html development.

 ## Prerequisites